Skip to main content

 It had never occurred to me that a USB device could be implemented entirely in software rather than hardware.
 However, that turned out to be a much simpler solution: the Linux USB gadget API.
 This is a kernel interface for creating software-defined USB devices.

-I had ChatGPT generate a Python script, and I now have a software-defined USB device with full control over what goes in and out.
+I created a Python gadget, and I now have a software-defined USB device with full control over what goes in and out.
 This also integrated well with the Wine-based approach, although Wine must be run as root so that USB devices can be passed through.

 Within the ChargeStation software, the VID and PID checks passed, but the adapter serial number was always reported as 0x00000000, regardless of the value actually configured.
 This turned out to be a limitation of Wine, which only implements a subset of the USB/HID stack.
 I therefore used the debugger to bypass this check, after which the ChargeStation software happily accepted my virtual adapter.